 Factors that impact the completeness and accuracy of the available surveillance data on HIV/AIDS include the level of screening and compliance with case reporting.
 Thus, any changes in numbers of infections may be due to one of these factors, or due to actual changes in HIV/AIDS occurrence.

 The number of persons assumed to be living with HIV/AIDS in Minnesota has been steadily increasing over time.
-As of December 31, 2001, an estimated 4,331 persons with HIV/AIDS were residing in Minnesota, a 7% increase from 2000.
-While the number of new HIV (non-AIDS) cases has remained steady since the mid-1990s at just under 200 cases per year, both the number of newly diagnosed AIDS cases and the number of deaths among AIDS cases have been declining since 1996.
-The decreases are primarily due to the success of new treatments introduced in 1995 (protease inhibitors) and 1996 (highly active antiretroviral therapy, HAART).
+As of December 31, 2005, 5,233 persons known to be living with HIV/AIDS resided in Minnesota, a 4.6% increase from 2004.
+While the number of HIV (non-AIDS) diagnoses has remained steady since the mid-1990s at just under 200 cases per year, both the number of newly diagnosed AIDS cases and the number of deaths among AIDS cases declined between 1996 and 2000.
+These decreases were primarily due to the success of new treatments introduced in 1995 (protease inhibitors) and 1996 (highly active antiretroviral therapy or HAART).
 These treatments do not cure, but can delay progression to AIDS among persons with HIV (non-AIDS) infection and improve survival among those with AIDS.
-Thus, the declines slowed during the late 1990s and the numbers have become relatively stable the past few years.
+Thus, the declines slowed during the late 1990s and since 2001 the numbers of AIDS cases have been slowly increasing.

-Among the estimated 4,331 prevalent cases in Minnesota, 2,574 are diagnosed with HIV (non-AIDS) and 1,757 are diagnosed with AIDS.
-The majority (89%) of prevalent cases reside in the seven-county metropolitan area surrounding the Twin Cities of Minneapolis and St. Paul (Hennepin, Ramsey, Anoka, Dakota, Scott, and Washington counties).
-Although HIV infection is more common in communities with higher population densities and greater poverty, HIV or AIDS has been diagnosed in over 80% of counties in Minnesota.
+Among the estimated 5,233 prevalent cases in Minnesota, 2,914 are diagnosed with HIV (non-AIDS) and 2,319 are diagnosed with AIDS.
+The majority (87%) of prevalent cases reside in the seven-county metropolitan area surrounding the Twin Cities of Minneapolis and St. Paul (Hennepin, Ramsey, Anoka, Dakota, Scott, and Washington counties).
+Although HIV infection is more common in communities with higher population densities and greater poverty, there are people living with HIV or AIDS in over 85% of counties in Minnesota.

-Approximately 81% of prevalent HIV/AIDS cases are males.
-Broken down by race/ethnicity, 66% of male cases are White, 21% African American, 6% Hispanic, 4% African-born, 2% American Indian, and <1% Asian/Pacific Islander.
-In total, 36% of males living with HIV/AIDS are non-White whereas only 12% of the general male population is Non-White.
-Among female cases, the distribution is even more skewed toward women of color: 35% White, 38% African American, 16% African-born, 5% Hispanic, 4% American Indian, and 2% Asian/Pacific Islander.
-Thus, 65% of prevalent female HIV/AIDS cases are non-White whereas only 11% of the general female population in Minnesota is non-White.
+Seventy-eight percent (78%) of prevalent HIV/AIDS cases are males.
+Broken down by race/ethnicity, 63% of male cases are White, 19% African American, 8% Hispanic, 7% African-born, 1% American Indian, and 1% Asian/Pacific Islander.
+In total, 37% of males living with HIV/AIDS are non-White whereas only 12% of the general male population is Non-White.
+Among female cases, the distribution is even more skewed toward women of color: 29% White, 32% African American, 27% African-born, 6% Hispanic, 3% American Indian, and 2% Asian/Pacific Islander.
+Thus, 71% of prevalent female HIV/AIDS cases are non-White whereas only 11% of the general female population in Minnesota is non-White.

 Please note that race is not considered a biological reason for disparities related to HIV/AIDS experienced by persons of color.
 Race, however, can be considered a marker for other personal and social characteristics that put a person at greater risk for HIV exposure.
 These characteristics may include, but are not limited to, lower socioeconomic status, less education, and less access to health care.

-Between 1990 and 2001, the number of foreign-born persons living with HIV/AIDS in Minnesota increased substantially, especially among the African-born population.
-In 1990, 50 foreign-born persons were reported to be living with HIV/AIDS in Minnesota.
-By 2001, this number increased eight-fold to 450 persons.
+Between 1990 and 2005, the number of foreign-born persons living with HIV/AIDS in Minnesota increased substantially, especially among the African-born population.
+In 1990, 50 foreign-born persons were reported to be living with HIV/AIDS in Minnesota, and by 2003 this number had increased twelve-fold to 692 persons.
+In 2005, the total number of foreign-born persons living with HIV/AIDS in Minnesota was 874, a 10% increase from 2004.
 This trend illustrates the growing diversity of the infected population in Minnesota and the need for culturally appropriate HIV care services and prevention efforts.

-The number of deaths (2) among Minnesota AIDS cases decreased between 1995 and 1997 and remained relatively constant between 1997 and 2001.
+The number of deaths (3) among Minnesota AIDS cases decreased between 1995 and 1997 and remained relatively constant between 1997 and 2005.
 The largest declines in mortality were observed among White males in the mid 1990s.
 In recent years, the number of deaths among AIDS cases has been comparable between White and non-White males and between White and non-White females.
-Only 3 deaths among AIDS cases were reported in 2001 among women and 47 among men.
+In 2005, a total of 50 deaths were reported among AIDS cases.
+Of these deaths, fourteen (14) were among women and 36 among men.